 However, both the security camera DVR/NVR recorders and security camera Cloud recording service can only work with the CCTV cameras of the same brand.

-So, if you have security cameras of different brands and want to manage them at the same time, these two types of standalone security camera recorders won’t apply for you.
+So, these two types of standalone security camera recorders won't apply for you, if you have security cameras of different brands and want to manage them at the same time.

 4. Do You Have Internet Where the Security Camera Recorder Systems Are Installed